la2050/archive/_organizations/breaking-into-hollywood.md

     - 'http://maker.good.is/myla2050create2015/projects/STARS.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      Founded in 2005, BReaKiNG iNTo HoLLyooD (BiH) helps creative and business professionals in the entertainment industry pursue their careers by hosting educational networking events and offering unique resources focused on the arts and media.
 title: Breaking into Hollywood
-uri: /organizations/breaking-into-hollywood/
 extrapolated_project_ids:
   - '5102035'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    STARS (Super Talented Artists Resource Studio) Fosters Artistic Entrepreneurship in L.A.
-project_titles:
-  - >-
-    STARS (Super Talented Artists Resource Studio) Fosters Artistic Entrepreneurship in L.A.
-project_titles_from_project_ids:
   - >-
     STARS (Super Talented Artists Resource Studio) Fosters Artistic Entrepreneurship in L.A.